rvflash/awql/README.md

 * Caching datas in order to do not request Google Adwords services with queries already fetch in the day.
 This feature can be enable with option `-c`.
 * Add following SQL methods to AWQL grammar: `LIMIT` and `ORDER BY` in `SELECT` queries, `DESC` and `SHOW TABLES [LIKE|WITH]`.
 * Add management of \G modifier to display result vertically (each column on a line)
+* `*` can be used as shorthand to select all columns from all tables

 SQL methods adding to AWQL grammar in detail: